kimmaker/RTK3/README.md

 To run RTK3 for DOS on a modern-day computer, emulation is required.
 See [DOSBox-X](https://dosbox-x.com/) to get started.

 Name corrections do __not__ apply to previously created RTK3 save data or further saves of that data.
 Let go of it and start fresh.

+## Availability of RTK3 and other KOEI classics

+Clearly, none of KOEI's *native* DOS classics are available for sale through official channels anymore.
+However, [KOEI Tecmo](https://www.koeitecmo.co.jp/) does sell the Windows remake of RTK3 on Steam.
+The Steam edition of RTK3 is the same game as RTK3 for DOS, featuring identical content and mechanics, although it comes with a very different look and feel, loses the DOS-era nostalgia and is available only in Japanese.

+KOEI appears to have erased their own endeavours to localise the early Kou Shibusawa history simulation titles that were once released in English, including RTK 1 through 3, Nobunaga's Ambition, Nobunaga's Ambition 2, Bandit Kings of Ancient China, L'Empereur, Genghis Khan 2, and Uncharted Waters: New Horizons.
+Yet, KOEI has revived every one of these DOS games on Steam, many of them unmodified, but again, solely in Japanese.

+The only option for newcomers who are keen to "own" a copy of RTK3 for DOS, in any language, is to buy the Japanese-language Windows Steam remake of RTK3.
+But with or without a Steam licence, __there is no product support for RTK3 DOS whatsoever, not from KOEI Tecmo, not from anyone__.

 ## Quality control KOEI should have gone through but did not